Cordillera autonomy movement: Continued campaign for Cordillera autonomy

-A closure agreement between the CPLA and the Government of the Philippines was signed on July 4, 2011 at the Rizal Hall in Malacañan Palace.
+A closure agreement between the CPLA and the Government of the Philippines was signed on July 4, 2011, at the Rizal Hall in Malacañan Palace.
 The agreement calls for the disarmament of the group, the reintegration of the militants into mainstream society and the conversion of the militant group into a socio-economic organization.
-While the group has stopped armed confrontation, the CPLA remain extant as of 2013 still campaigning for greater autonomy in the Cordilleras with about 1,000 members.
+While the group has stopped armed confrontation, the CPLA remains extant as of 2013, still campaigning for greater autonomy in the Cordilleras with about 1,000 members.

 There are efforts to make a third bid to legalize autonomy in the Cordillera.
 Bills to establish an Organic Act for an autonomous region in Cordillera include House Bill No. 5595 filed during the 15th Congress and House Bill No. 4649 filed during the 16th Congress, both of which failed to pass.
-In the 17th Congress, House Bill No. 5343, "An Act Establishing the Autonomous Region of the Cordillera (ARC)" was filed on March 20, 2017 during its first regular session and was supported by all House representatives from the Cordilleras.
+In the 17th Congress, House Bill No. 5343, "An Act Establishing the Autonomous Region of the Cordillera (ARC)" was filed on March 20, 2017, during its first regular session and was supported by all House representatives from the Cordilleras.
 It was also the first time in history that all provincial and city governments throughout the Cordilleras supported Cordilleran autonomy.
 Currently, there are three pending Cordillera autonomy bills in the 18th Congress, House Bill No. 5687 filed by all Cordillera Congressmen, Senate Bill No. 1232 filed by Senator Migz Zubiri and House Bill No. 7778 filed by Benguet legislative caretaker Eric Yap of ACT-CIS Partylist.

-A declaration to expressed support for the establishment of the Autonomous Region of the Cordillera (ARC) as part of the President Rodrigo Duterte-led process of shifting the form of governance of the Philippines to federalism from the presidential setup to federalism was signed on April 24, 2017 by about 200 local officials, tribal leaders, and civil society organizations at Mount Datu.
-There has also been a campaign to include Nueva Vizcaya into the Cordilleras as the province is culturally and geographically part of the Cordilleras and not the Cagayan Valley.
+A declaration to express support for the establishment of the Autonomous Region of the Cordillera (ARC) as part of the President Rodrigo Duterte-led process of shifting the form of governance of the Philippines from the presidential setup to federalism was signed on April 24, 2017, by about 200 local officials, tribal leaders, and civil society organizations at Mount Datu.
+There has also been a campaign to include Nueva Vizcaya into the Cordilleras, as the province is culturally and geographically part of the Cordilleras and not the Cagayan Valley.